 Internal audits have been conducted throughout the year in accordance with Seqwater's HACCP and Integrated Management System audit schedules.
 The scope of the internal audits includes the relevant site's HACCP plan, wall chart procedure (incorporating the CCPs), operational monitoring plan, and operator and maintenance records.
 It includes verification of the HACCP flow diagram and process flow schematic by the HACCP Team Leader and available operational staff from the HACCP team.
-Internal audits have been conducted at 21 WTP and Supply System sites in the reporting period.
+Internal audits have been conducted at 17 WTP and Supply System sites in the reporting period.
+COVID restrictions limited site access for the internal audit program and reduced the number of audits conducted (down from 21 internal audits in the previous year) and some audits were conducted remotely during 2021.
 Seqwater's remaining operational sites are scheduled as part of an ongoing audit cycle.

 All major and minor non-conformances and opportunities for improvement are delivered through engagement with operations staff and the use of Seqwater's electronic document and record management systems.
+There were 22 HACCP team meetings conducted across Seqwater's operation regions during the reporting period.